leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 strolled up and down, glancing at them occasionally, Mr. Rucastle came out to me, looking as merry and jovial as ever.
 </p><p>
-“&nbsp;‘Ah!’ said he, ‘you must not think me rude if I passed you without a word, my dear young lady.
+“‘Ah!’ said he, ‘you must not think me rude if I passed you without a word, my dear young lady.
 I was preoccupied with business matters.’
 </p><p>